Skip to main content, skip to search, or skip to the top of the page.

 Intelligent Design in Public Universities: Establishment of Religion or Academic Freedom?
 16 William & Mary Bill of Rights Journal 1061 (2008) (symposium).

-Have also written a number of short entries for a variety of legal encyclopedias, including: The Encyclopedia of Civil Liberties; Encyclopedia of the Supreme Court of the United States; Encyclopedia of the First Amendment.
+I have also written, or am in the process of writing, a number of short entries for a variety of legal encyclopedias, including: The Encyclopedia of Civil Liberties; Encyclopedia of the Supreme Court of the United States; Encyclopedia of the First Amendment.

-Review of Holy Writ: Interpreting Law and Religion (Arie-Jan Kwak, ed., Ashgate Publishing 2009), in International J. for the Semiotics of Law (2011).
+Review of Holy Writ: Interpreting Law and Religion (Arie-Jan Kwak, ed., Ashgate Publishing 2009), in International J. for the Semiotics of Law (forthcoming 2011).